 Reducing Indirect Overcommitment.
 Bare metal operating systems keep some memory free, in case of sudden memory pressure.
-In a virtualized system, the hypervisor can indirectly overcommit this memory by giving it to other operating systems while it is not in use; the hypervisor relies on its ability to page out guests if and when sudden memory pressure occurs.
-Since we focus on direct overcommitment (e.g., using balloons), we made the accounting more accurate by setting the tunable knob vm.overcommit_memory to 1 in our guests, thus making the guest physical memory the exact limitation for guest memory allocations.
-These settings make more sense for a production VM than the default settings (vm.overcommit_memory=0) that are intended for a bare-metal OS.
-In a VM with the default settings, an application which needs 600MB would have required on our system 300MB more, which it could not make use of.
-These 300MB would only be available for use by other virtual machines.
+The host can indirectly overcommit such memory by giving it to other guests while it is unused; the host relies on its ability to page out guests if and when sudden memory pressure occurs.
+Since we focus on direct overcommitment (e.g., using balloons), we made the accounting more accurate by setting vm.overcommit_memory to 1 in our guests, thus making the guest physical memory the exact limitation for guest memory allocations.
+These settings make more sense for a production VM than the default bare-metal OS settings (vm.overcommit_memory=0).
+A VM with default settings would have required and not used 300MB more on our system.
+These 300MB would only be available for use by other VMs.

 Time Scales.
-Three time scales define the usability of memory borrowing and therefore the limits to the experiments we conducted: the typical time that passes before the change in physical memory begins to affect performance (e.g., cache-warming time-time for the cache to be filled with relevant data), T{memory} ; the time between auction rounds, $T{auction}$; a typical time scale in which conditions (e.g., load) change, T{load} .
+Three time scales define the usability of memory borrowing and therefore the limits to the experiments we conducted: the typical time that passes before the change in physical memory begins to affect performance (e.g., cache-warming time-time for the cache to be filled with relevant data), T{memory} ; the time between auction rounds, $T{auction}$; a typical time scale in which conditions (e.g., load) change, T{load}.
 Useful memory borrowing requires $T{load} >> T{memory}$.
-This condition is also necessary for on-line learning of the performance resulting from different memory quantities.
-To evaluate T{memory} , we performed large step tests, making abrupt sizable changes in the physical memory and measuring the time it took the performance to stabilize.
+This condition is also necessary for on-line learning of performance with different memory quantities.
+To evaluate T{memory} , we performed large step tests, making abrupt, sizable changes in the physical memory and measuring the time it took the performance to stabilize.
 We empirically determined good values for T{load} on the basis of step tests results: 1000 seconds for memcached experiments, whereas for MemoryConsumer 200 seconds are enough.
-We also used those step tests to verify that guest major faults were insignificant (indicating guest thrashing hardly happened), and to verify that the performance measurement method was getting enough time to evaluate the performance.
+We also used those step tests to verify that major page faults in the guest were insignificant (indicating hardly any guest thrashing), and to verify that there was enough time for the performance measurement method to evaluate the performance.
 For example, memslap required 200 seconds to start experiencing cache misses.

-In realistic setups providers should set $T{auction} << T{load}$, to get a responsive system.
+In realistic setups, providers should set $T{auction} << T{load}$, to get a responsive system.
 Therefore, we set $T{auction}$ to 12 seconds.
 In each 12-second auction round the host waited 3 seconds for guest bids and then spent 1 second computing the auction's result and notifying the guests.
 The guests were then allowed 8 seconds to prepare in case they lost memory.
-We note that due to the long T{load} , most of the auctions in the experiments did not result in memory changes, and the cache-warming was not affected.
+We note that due to the long T{load} , most of the auctions in the experiments did not result in memory changes, and the cache warmth was not affected.